metabronx/blackstrap_wsl-kernel/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/metabronx/blackstrap-wsl-kernel/build.yaml?label=latest%20build&style=flat-square)

-A Windows Subsystem for Linux kernel originally built for blackstrap.
+A Windows Subsystem for Linux kernel originally built for blackstrap VPN.

 This kernel can be used wherever WSL needs to support applications that require `CONNMARK`, like Wireguard in Docker (<https://docs.linuxserver.io/images/docker-wireguard>).